briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         misdemeanor.
 The court shall sentence the offender to all of the
         following:

             1. _(1)_ If the sentence is being imposed for a violation of subsection (a)(1)A., B., C., D., E., or J. of this section, a mandatory jail term of thirty consecutive days.
 The court shall impose the thirty-day mandatory jail term under this subsection unless, subject to subsection (h)(3) of this section, it instead imposes a sentence under that subsection consisting of both a jail term and a term of house arrest with electronic monitoring, with continuous alcohol monitoring, or with both electronic monitoring and continuous alcohol monitoring.
 The court may impose a jail term in addition to the thirty-day mandatory jail term.
-Notwithstanding the jail terms set forth in Section 303.99, the additional jail term shall not exceed one year, and the cumulative jail term imposed for the offense shall not exceed one year.
+Notwithstanding the jail terms set forth in [Section 303.99][CFCO 303.99], the additional jail term shall not exceed one year, and the cumulative jail term imposed for the offense shall not exceed one year.

             2. _(2)_ If the sentence is being imposed for a violation of subsection (a)(1)F., G., H. or I. or (a)(2) of this section, a mandatory jail term of sixty consecutive days.
 The court shall impose the sixty-day mandatory jail term under this subsection unless, subject to subsection (h)(3) of this section, it instead imposes a sentence under that subsection consisting of both a jail term and a term of electronically monitored house arrest with continuous alcohol monitoring, or with both electronic monitoring and continuous alcohol monitoring.
 The court may impose a jail term in addition to the sixty-day mandatory jail term.
-Notwithstanding the terms of imprisonment set forth in Section 303.99, the additional jail term shall not exceed one year, and the cumulative jail term imposed for the offense shall not exceed one year.
+Notwithstanding the terms of imprisonment set forth in [Section 303.99][CDCO 303.99], the additional jail term shall not exceed one year, and the cumulative jail term imposed for the offense shall not exceed one year.

-            3. _(3)_ In all cases, notwithstanding the fines set forth in Section 303.99, a fine of not less than eight hundred fifty dollars ($850.00) and not more than two thousand seven hundred fifty dollars ($2,750).
+            3. _(3)_ In all cases, notwithstanding the fines set forth in [Section 303.99][CFCO 303.99], a fine of not less than eight hundred fifty dollars ($850.00) and not more than two thousand seven hundred fifty dollars ($2,750).

             4. _(4)_ In all cases, a suspension of the offender's driver's license, commercial driver's license, temporary instruction permit,